-She wouldn’t be alone in thinking that the fact that New Zealand has had a woman prime minister and women in some other high positions proves that there are no longer any barriers holding women back.
+She wouldn’t be alone in thinking that the fact that New Zealand has had two women prime ministers and women in some other high positions proves that there are no longer any barriers holding women back.

 But does it?
 Have women really achieved the “liberation” we dreamed of in the 70s?